Bull Terrier Joint Problems: Guide to Osteoarthritis & Care

 • Genetics

-It is important to note that while these risk factors increase the likelihood of joint problems in Bull Terriers, any dog can develop osteoarthritis, particularly as they age.
+It is important to note that while these risk factors increase the likelihood of joint problems, any dog can develop osteoarthritis, particularly as they age.

 Identifying Bull Terrier Joint Problems

-Identifying joint problems in Bull Terriers can be challenging, as they are known to be stoic animals that often hide their pain until it becomes severe.
-However, vigilant pet owners can look out for the following signs and symptoms that may indicate the presence of joint problems:
+Identifying joint problems can be challenging, as Bull Terriers are known to be stoic animals that often hide their pain until it becomes severe.
+Vigilant pet owners can look out for the following signs and symptoms:

 • Stiffness, lameness, limping, or difficulty getting up